-Based on this needs assessment, it is clear that Bolton needs housing suitable for smaller families/households, seniors in general, and seniors with limited means.
+Overall, the needs assessment indicates that Bolton needs housing suitable for smaller families/households, town and regional school district employees, seniors in general, and seniors with limited means.
 There is also an identified need for rental housing that could meet the needs of many of these demographic groups.